-The literature considered that compensation one of the largest factors for the retention of employees.
-Compensation plays significant role in attracting and retaining good employees specially those employees whose gives outstanding performance or unique skill which is indispensable to the organization because company invest more amounts on their training and orientation.
-According to Lawler (1990) company adopt the strategy of low wages if the work is simple and requires little training and companies compete in high labor markets adopt the high wages strategy.
-Some researchers argue that on the company side competitive compensation package is the only strong commitment and also build strong commitment on the workers side.
+2. Compensation: The literature considered that compensation is one of the largest factor for the retention of employees.
+Compensation plays significant role in attracting and retaining good employees, specially those employees who gives outstanding performance or unique skill which is indispensable to the organization because company invest heavy amount on their training and orientation.
+According to Lawler (1990); company adopt the strategy of low wages if the work is simple and requires little training and companies competing in high labor markets, adopt the high wages strategy.
+Some researchers argue that competitive compensation package is the only strong commitment and also build strong commitment on the workers side.
 However, the contribution of compensation towards retention, help in retention of employee irrespective of their skill and contribution to the company and it likely affect both turnovers desirable and undesirable.
 The total amount of compensation offered by other companies also affects the turnover.
-Organization offered high compensation package is compared to others a large numbers of candidates applying for induction and have lower turnover rate.
-Moreover high compensation package organizations also create culture of excellence (Lawler 1990),
+Organization who offers high compensation package who is being compared to others would a large number of candidates applying for induction and have lower turnover rate.
+Moreover, the high compensation package, the organizations would create culture of excellence (Lawler 1990),

-According to Smith (2001) money bring the workers in the organization but not necessary to keep them.
-According to Ashby and Pell money satisfies the employee but it is not sufficient to retain the employee means it is insufficient factor.
-Money is not considered as primary retention factor (Brannick, 1999).
-Many organization implement very good employees retention strategy without offering high compensation or pay based retention strategy (Pfeffer, 1998).
-In such circumstances a wide number of factors are seems for successful retention of employees.
+According to Smith (2001); money brings the workers in the organization but not necessary to keep them.
+According to Ashby and Pell, money satisfies the employee but it is not sufficient to retain the employee means it is a insufficient factor.
+Money is not considered as primary retention factor, (Brannick, 1999); Many organizations implement very good employees retention strategy without offering high compensation or pay based retention strategy, (Pfeffer, 1998).
+In such circumstances, a wide number of factors seems successful retention of employees.
 The existence of other retention factors cannot be ignored.

-Ihsan and Naeem (2009), indicated that Pharmaceutical sales force rated pay and fringe benefits as the most important retention factor which is supported by the findings of past studies In addition, it indicate that pay and fringe benefits is highly valued by the sales force of all demographic Backgrounds.
-Its possible explanation could be that pays and fringe benefits enable salespersons to fulfil their physiological as well as esteem needs.
-Thus, critical review of the current incentive schemes is required to make them more effective to cater to needs of the sales in both multinational and local pharmaceutical companies to retain their talent workers.
+Ihsan and Naeem (2009); indicated that Pharmaceutical sales force rated pay and fringe benefits as the most important retention factor which is supported by the findings of past studies In addition, it indicated that pay and fringe benefits is highly valued by the sales force of all demographic backgrounds.
+Its possible explanation could be that pay and fringe benefits enable salespersons to fulfil their physiological as well as esteem needs.
+Thus, critical review of the current incentive schemes is required to make them more effective to cater the needs of the sales in both multinational and local pharmaceutical companies to retain their talent workers.

-From literatures study relived that it is much important to separate normal and standard compensation i.e. salaries, wages and benefits etc. and what are normally referred to as compensation on performance based or performance pay.
-Company have objective to retain their valuable employee performance pay is considered important factor for it (Harris and Brannick, 1999).
-Ccompensation is considered the most important factor for attracting and retaining the talent (Willis,2000).
-A fair wages are the foundation element of the implied and contractual bond between employers and employees, the underlying supposition being that monetary can persuade behavior (Parker and Wright, 2001).
+The review of the literatures relived that it is very important to separate normal and standard compensation i.e. salaries, wages and benefits etc. they are normally referred to as compensation on performance based or performance pay.
+The company objective to retain their valuable employee performance pay is considered important factor for it, (Harris and Brannick, 1999).
+Compensation is considered the most important factor for attracting and retaining the talent (Willis,2000).
+Fair wages are the key element of the implied and contractual bond between employers and employees, the underlying supposition being that monetary can persuade behavior, (Parker and Wright, 2001).
 Organizations often offer high pay packages i.e. stock options, special pay, retention pay, gain share pay, performance base pay and bonus etc. for attraction and retention of talented employees of the market.